SSpzcee/Asunder-PHB/phb/md/Kiri Clans.md

 Limit: XP/1000, max of 3

 Effect:
-So long as you have been using a particular Sword for over 1 IC month, and the total Artisan Points used in the crafting of the Sword are less than 10+(XP/200), you may infuse a part of your soul into it through a hidden ritual.
+So long as you have been using a particular Sword for over 1 IC month, you may infuse a part of your soul into it through a hidden ritual.
 Once this is achieved, you permanently lose 1 maximum Willpower and become connected to your Sword in a way far deeper than anything achievable in the physical realm.
 As your own dedication and soul coalesce into the steel to give it a nascent soul of its own.
-You can only use this Ability and its benefits on a single Sword (And it must be a Sword, it cannot be any other type of Weapon), and once you choose which Sword it is, the decision cannot be changed.
+You can only be bonded to one Sword at a time and can end your bond with a sword (regaining your WP) as a Downtime Action.

-Your Sword will begin to slowly evolve and grow in strength with you, something impossible for a normal blade.
-Your Sword will always be considered to have 10+(XP/200) Artisan Points which you may spend to gain any number of additional Traits/Features/Properties suitable for the Sword from the Weapon Crafting Section, but any of the Traits that the Sword had before this Ability was applied cannot be changed and take away from point total that you have.
-You cannot take Special Properties through this Ability.
-Any Traits that you choose cannot be changed.
+Your Sword has its Artisan Points increased to a total cap of 5\+(XP/200) Artisan Points which you may spend following the same rules as reforging.
+It also gains the following:

-Perhaps the most perplexing part is that your Sword will attain some form of a basic "personality", it is not rare to hear a skilled swordsman describe their blade as "moody" or "bloodthirsty" or even "joyful".
-This "personality" is more than just swordsmen being weird, it represents a very tangible manifestation of the strongest evolution that the Sword undertakes, developing a soul.
-The second and third Ranks taken in this Ability grant your Sword a Personality Aspect (Listed below), a semblance of the semi-sentience which your blade has developed and which grants you one Active and one Passive power.
+You always know the distance and direction to your Sword While you have any hp remaining, your sword cannot be destroyed Whenever your Sword is held by anybody but you, it loses all features from this ability

-No matter what else you pick, you always know where your Sword is thanks to this supernatural bond you’ve developed with it, in terms of distance and direction.
-It could be on the other side of the world, and given enough time, you'd be able to track it down.
-It also becomes indestructible, any Effects or Jutsus which would normally destroy Weapons would have no effect on this Sword.
-Additionally, even the most temperamental of blades have an unshakeable "loyalty" to their owner.
-Whenever your Sword is held by anybody but you, the Sword is only treated as possessing its Structure Traits, and nothing else.
-With them benefiting from none of its other Traits, Special Properties, or Personality Aspects.
+At second rank your Sword gains a Personality Aspect (Listed below), a semblance of the semi-sentience which your blade has developed granting you an Active and a Passive power.
+At third level you may replace either the active or the passive effect with another of the same type given by a different personality.

 ### **Personality Aspects**